In the event that you need to leave the country and find somewhere safe to lay low, where would you run?

 There are certain countries which do not extradite their citizens under any circumstances, such as Brazil, Venezuela, and Cuba.
 In fact, Brazil is one of the easiest places to become a citizen through naturalisation, so perhaps that is also something to consider.

-Many of the countries listed above also do not have extradition treaties with the UK.
+Many of the countries listed above also do not have extradition treaties with the UK and Scotland.
 Other good options for UK citizens include Armenia, Belarus, South Korea, Georgia, and Kazakhstan.
 For citizens of other countries, it is best to first check which countries do not have formal extradition treaties with your home nation.

 Once you have a comprehensive list, you can select your ideal location from there based on your personal preferences and situational requirements.